This is an AVL, self-balancing binary search tree data structure in JavaScript!

 ) // 42, 32

-corresponds to one level in the tree, starting from the root.
-Obeys the
+An iterable that yields arrays of nodes, where each array corresponds to one level in the tree, starting from the root.

-A generator function yielding nodes from the tree according to a preorder traversal of the nodes according to their key values.
+An iterable yielding nodes from the tree according to a preorder traversal of the nodes according to their key values.
 The lower bound and upper bound are both ignored.

-A generator function yielding nodes from the tree according to a postorder traversal of the nodes according to their key values.
+An iterable yielding nodes from the tree according to a postorder traversal of the nodes according to their key values.
 The lower bound and upper bound are both ignored.

-A generator function yielding nodes from the tree according to a reverse preorder traversal of the nodes according to their key values.
+An iterable yielding nodes from the tree according to a reverse preorder traversal of the nodes according to their key values.
 The lower bound and upper bound are both ignored.

-A generator function yielding nodes from the tree according to a reverse postorder traversal of the nodes according to their key values.
+An iterable yielding nodes from the tree according to a reverse postorder traversal of the nodes according to their key values.
 The lower bound and upper bound are both ignored.

 All three of these are static methods on the AVL class.